Our Policy Statement

 We, at Festival Republic, recognise that slavery and human trafficking remain a blight on today’s society.
 We have a zero tolerance approach to modern slavery and we are committed to working ethically and with integrity in all our business relationships.
 We are dedicated to implementing and enforcing controls to ensure that all individuals are treated with dignity and respect to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.

-Our commitment to doing everything we can to combat modern slavery means we all have an obligation to ensure legal compliance, to uphold ethical standards, and to combat human rights violations.
+Our commitment to doing everything we can to combat modern slavery means we all have an obligation to ensure legal compliance, uphold ethical standards, and combat human rights violations.
 We expect everyone in our supply chain to adopt the same high standards.
-To ensure compliance and as part of our contracting processes, we require that the following clause be included in our supplier contracts:
+To ensure compliance, and as part of our contracting processes, we require that the following clause be included in our supplier contracts:

 “[Third party] warrants and undertakes to Festival Republic Limited that it: